Facts About the Asteroid Belt

-- The asteroid belt contains hundreds of thousands of known asteroids, while there are millions and maybe billions which are still unknown.
+- The asteroid belt contains hundreds of thousands of known asteroids.
+Yet there are likely millions and maybe billions that are still unknown.

-- While most asteroids range down in size to pebbles or even dust particles, there are 200 asteroids which are known to be larger than 100 km and there are between 0.7 to 1.7 million asteroids with a diameter of 1 km or more.
+- While most asteroids range down in size to pebbles or even dust particles, 200 asteroids are known to be larger than 100 km.
+Moreover, there are 0.7 to 1.7 million asteroids with a diameter of 1 km or more.

-- The asteroid 1 Ceres is also a designated dwarf planet, and is the largest asteroid in the inner solar system.
+- The four largest asteroids in the main belt are Ceres, Vesta, Pallas, and Hygiea.
+Ceres is also a designated dwarf planet and is the largest asteroid in the inner solar system.

-- Despite the many objects in the asteroid belt, the space is so vast and the distance between objects so large (around 600,000 miles) than space craft are able to fly through the belt without colliding with any asteroids.
+- Even though there are many objects in the asteroid belt, the distance between them is still so large (around 600,000 miles).
+Because of that, spacecraft can fly through the belt without colliding with any asteroids.

-- Asteroids are named based on suggestions from the discoverer, and are also designated a number for identification.
+- Asteroids are named based on suggestions from their discoverers.
+They are also designated a number for identification.

-- When the asteroid belt formed objects began to join together and form what are known as protoplanets.
-However, the gravitation pull caused by the formation of Jupiter meant that collisions of these small celestial objects became too violent and instead of fusing together, they shattered.
+- When the asteroid belt formed, objects began to join together and form what are known as protoplanets.
+However, the gravitational pull caused by the formation of Jupiter made these collisions too violent, and instead of fusing, they shattered.

-- As a result of these collisions it is estimated that 99.99% of the asteroid belt’s original mass was long in the first 100 million years of the solar system’s history.
+- As a result of the collisions, it is estimated that 99.99% of the asteroid belt’s original mass was lost in the first 100 million years of the history of the solar system.

 - Gravitational influences can move asteroids out of the belt, often sending them into the outer solar system.